quanly01/Fashion-Items-Image-Classification-With-One-Hidden-Layer-Using-Parallel-API/README.md

 Accuracy score on testing dataset: 86%
 Overall accuracy score: 91.8%

+I program in C language because normally C is faster more than 10 times than Python

-For more detail about algorithm read file report.pdf
+For more detail about dataset and algorithm read file report.pdf